 The government statement goes on to explain that the intention is two-fold.
 First, they intend to establish a licensing system for international betting sites wishing to serve the Swedish market.
 Licenses will be required for anyone wishing to offer real money gambling in Sweden.

-Second, the government intends to increase penalties for those who provide gambling services without a license as well as those who “promote” unlawful gambling.
-The government also wishes to introduce a new criminal classification called “gambling fraud” to address match fixing.
+Second, the government intends to increase penalties for those who provide gambling services without a license and those who “promote” unlawful gambling.
+The government also wishes to introduce a new criminal classification called “gambling fraud” to address match-fixing.

 “Gambling activities must be conducted in a sound and safe way, subject to public supervision.
 This means gambling services must have a high level of consumer protection and safety, and that gambling services are not used to support criminal activities.
 Match fixing has no place in Swedish sport and must be stopped.”

-A Swedish-language summary document (PDF) lays out some of the key goals of the proposed regulatory system:
+A Swedish-language summary document lays out some of the key goals of the proposed regulatory system:

 - To ensure gambling is conducted in a healthy and safe manner